Showing 19 results in the category Disability organisations.

 Drake Music is the leading national organisation working in music, disability and technology. ...
 Our approach includes a lot of partnership working, with a broad range of ... local authorities, music services, software and hardware developers as well as musicians, technologists, composers and artists from other disciplines.

-Drake Music Scotland was established in July 1997 and will celebrate its 20th anniversary in 2017.
+Drake Music Scotland was established in July 1997.
 Over the years our Artistic Programme has supported 9,500 participants with additional support needs to play, perform and compose music having an impact on audiences in many areas of Scotland.
 We work with both children and adults offering a wide range of projects including one-to-one music lessons, bands, ensembles, school workshop projects with Local Authority partners, and commissions and partnerships with national organisations and composers.

 Co-ordinates arts programme across the spectrum of health services with particular emphasis on music in healthcare.